Table of Contents

 Cooking your food to the correct temperature is extremely important for food safety.
-When meat is undercooked, you and your family are at susceptible to bacteria that live in the raw food.
-You also do not want to overdo it, as meat that has been cooked too long becomes tough and loses flavor.
+When meat is undercooked, you and your family can become susceptible to harmful bacteria.
+At the same time, you also do not want to overdo it, as meat that has been cooked too long becomes tough and loses flavor.
 So what is the best way to get accurate readings when cooking?

 Be sure to check each piece of meat or food individually, as you do not want to assume that all pieces are fully cooked just because one is.
-Also, keep in mind that when preparing meats, the food will keep cooking for several minutes once it has been removed for the heat.
-As a result, you may want to pull the meat off when it is a few degrees less than the desired internal temperature.
+Also, keep in mind that when preparing meats, the food will keep cooking for several minutes once it has been removed from heat.
+For this reason, you may want to remove your food from heat when it is a few degrees below the desired internal temperature.

-Tip 4: Check the Meat Temperature Early and Often
+Tip 4: Check temperatures early and often

 The best way to avoid over or undercooking your meat is to take frequent readings.
 Take care to begin this well before the meat reaches the desired temperature.
 It is important not to take any temperature readings prior to the first flip of the meat.
 Until then, the meat will only be cooking from one side and the internal temperature will not be in the center.